stabbedbybrick/freevine/README.md

-### Freevine beta (160923)
+### Freevine beta (170923)

 #### Changelog:

-    #(160923):
+    #(170923):

     Removed version label.
 Consider it forever beta and look at date for latest version

+    Downloads: added checks to skip download if file exist

-    STV: Updated method to fetching titles.
+    STV: Updated method for fetching titles.
 Most titles should be working now
     ITV: Fixed an error for standalone/behind the scenes episodes

 #### Features: